32 Cool Things about

 4. If this serial carries on directly from “Earthshock", why is Tegan back in her air stewardess outfit?
 Does she just put it on whenever she gets depressed, like some kind of comfort blanket?

-5. Why can't the Doctor travel back in time and save Adric?
+5. Honestly, now, why can't the Doctor travel back in time and save Adric?
 I suppose you can rationalise it as that, since the Doctor doesn't know what happened on the bridge of the freighter before it crashed, he's reluctant to interfere, but from the viewer's perspective, Tegan's perfectly right.

 7. Janet Fielding does give a bit of tremolo to her lines for a few more minutes, just to suggest that she's still feeling the pain.
 But as far as the script's concerned, it's all ancient history.